Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ## Typed assignments

-Use the following getAssignment method for the type of feature flag created:
+Use the following `get<Type>Assignment` methods for the type of feature flag created:

 ```
 getBoolAssignment(...)